 Personal accident insurance: Personal accident coverage protects against injuries to you and your passengers while driving a rental car.
 However, if you already have medical payments coverage or personal injury protection (PIP) on your auto policy, you're likely covered for medical bills resulting from an auto accident involving the rental car.
 Your health insurance coverage may also determine whether personal accident coverage is needed.

 Personal effects coverage: Generally inexpensive and available from most rental car companies, personal effects coverage covers personal items stolen from a rental car.
 However, your belongings are already covered under your personal property insurance on your homeowners, condo, or renters policy — even while traveling away from home in a rental car.

 When to consider adding rental car insurance

 While rental car coverage invariably overlaps with your existing home or auto insurance, there are a few instances where adding rental car insurance could be beneficial:

 - Deductibles may not apply with rental car insurance: If you have a high deductible on your personal auto policy, you could pay much less or nothing out of pocket on a rental car insurance claim.

 - Avoid claims against your personal car insurance: If you have a claim, you can file it against the rental car insurance, which can avoid a potential rate increase to your personal policy.

 - You have no coverage on your personal auto policy: If you don't have comprehensive or collision coverage on your personal auto policy, adding the loss-damage waiver can protect you against damage to your rental car.

-- You can temporarily increase your coverage limits: You may only carry the state minimum for liability coverage on your personal auto policy or maybe you aren't carrying enough coverage for your own peace of mind while driving a rental car.
+- You can temporarily increase your coverage limits: You may only carry the state minimum for liability coverage on your personal auto policy or maybe you aren't carrying enough car insurance coverage for your own peace of mind while driving a rental car.
 Adding additional liability from the rental company means greater protection if you're at-fault in an accident.

 Do you need rental car reimbursement coverage?